TotalMiner/totalminer.github.io/lua/functions/getters.md

 ### [get_velocity](getters/get_velocity)*

-> Function undefined.
+> Get the current world velocity of the context actor.

 ### [get_view_dir](getters/get_view_dir)*

-> Function undefined.
+> Get the current view direction of the context actor.